 Emily’s passion for combining the old and the new extends beyond the office, where she frequently does the ancient practice of yoga … set to hip-hop and pop music.
 Whether on her mat or at the office, she demonstrates strength, flexibility, and creativity.

-Emily is an experienced intellectual property litigator who works with film and television studios, record companies, music publishing companies, and other major online content providers to protect their rights.
+Emily is an experienced intellectual property litigator who works with film and television studios, record companies, music publishing companies, video game companies, and other major online content providers.
 She defends her clients against copyright and trademark infringement allegations, and also brings actions to enforce their rights.

-In addition to copyright and trademark, Emily also practices in related areas of law relevant to her entertainment industry clients, such as idea submission/breach of implied contract, right of publicity, First Amendment, and state free speech law, including the California “anti-SLAPP” statute.
+In addition to copyright and trademark, Emily also practices in related areas of law relevant to her entertainment and technology clients, such as idea submission/breach of implied contract, right of publicity, First Amendment, and state free speech law, including the California “anti-SLAPP” statute.

-Emily served as the second-chair attorney for a three-week business litigation trial, and has won numerous cases on summary judgment.
+Emily served as the second-chair attorney for a three-week business litigation trial.
+She has won numerous cases on summary judgment.

 - Won summary judgment on behalf of Lightstorm Entertainment and James Cameron in breach of contract case involving the film Avatar.

 - Won summary judgment on behalf of Sony Pictures Television, The CW Network, MTV, Fly On The Wall Entertainment, and individual defendants in copyright case involving reality television show.